rafaelromao/romak/README.md

 ## Magic Romak

 There is a version of Romak 24 that uses a [Magic Key](https://github.com/Ikcelaks/keyboard_layouts/blob/main/magic_sturdy/magic_sturdy.md) to improve the typing experience, reducing SFBs and consecutive activations of the secondary alpha layer.
-To see more about that see [this other page](MagicRomak.md).
+To see more about that check the [Magic Romak](MagicRomak.md) page.

 ## Performance Analysis